Major repairs of the transport channels and 4 locks: "Hromadsky", "105 km", "Zhelyavsky", "Skunda".

 Project duration, incl.36 months48 months

-• Deadline for developing a FFS
+Deadline for developing a FFS12 months12 months

-• 24 months36 months
+Implementation period24 months36 months

 Service life360 months300 months